greiwede/Automatic_Garden_Watering-Python/README.md

 ### Windows

 Make sure to use the Windows Command Prompt, PowerShell is not supported.
-We also want to state that under Windows Celery is not supported which means that all background jobs like automatic/manual watering as well as periodic weather updates will not work.
+We also want to state that under Windows, Celery is not supported which means that all background jobs like automatic/manual watering as well as periodic weather updates will not work.

 1. Install Python: https://www.python.org/downloads/
 2. Create Virtual Environment